mautic/mautic-documentation/pages/02.Setup/01.Getting Started/docs.en.md

 `php /path/to/mautic/app/console mautic:campaigns:trigger`

-Review the page on [cron-jobs][cron-jobs] for more information on these and other optional cron jobs.
+Review the page on [cron jobs][cron-jobs] for more information on these and other optional cron jobs.

 ## Step 3: Download the IP lookup service database